Herseninstituut/ASD_DCM_subcortex_sensory/JOBS/README.md

 The scripts are ordered in folders starting with numbers (01, 02) describing the order in which they should be used.
 Each folder contains only one script.

-In all scripts you are asked to modify the first three lines with the path to the local cloned directory and to the SPM toolbox.
+In all scripts you are asked to modify the first three lines with the path to the cloned directory and to the SPM toolbox on your local PC.

 ```
 % Change the following lines to match your own repositories